SSH Tunnels #

 User System user on the SSH host

-Auth method password or private_key
+Auth method agent, key_file, password, or private_key

 Password SSH password (when auth method is password)